Please check her (application page).

 Participants will walk by themselves, and you can go home before you complete your distance if you feel sick.
 Participants will stamp their respective course maps at three locations, which are (1) the departure point, (2) the checkpoint of each course, and (3) the goal point.
 Participants who have obtained all of the three stamps on their maps will be awarded for walking the whole distance.

 Information on accommodations and hotels in Saitama City is available through the following link.
 Please make a reservation by yourself.

 You can have lunch wherever and whenever you want; you can eat your bento lunch in the middle of the course at the water station or a park, or you can get something to eat after you have completed your course at “Saita-Marche,” the food event coinciding with the walking event in Saitama Shintoshin Park, or a restaurant around Shintoshin Station.

-Each participant will receive a stainless mug coming with an original lid at the reception on the day of Saita-March.
+Each participant will receive a picnic blanket and a pin at the reception on the day of Saita-March.